Company news

 Strong Values and Fair Pricing

-One of Fienta’s notable differentiators is that ticket buyers don’t pay additional fees at checkout — a common practice on other platforms.
-This decision wasn’t driven primarily by business calculations but by a worldview: “If a ticket costs 15 euros, it shouldn’t become 16.50 at the register,” says René.
-The service fee is paid by the organizer, which is transparent and a standard marketing expense for them.
+One of Fienta’s clearest differentiators is that ticket buyers do not pay extra fees at checkout, even though that is common on other platforms.
+The decision was driven less by business theory and more by principle: “If a ticket costs 15 euros, it shouldn’t become 16.50 at the register,” says René.
+Instead, the service fee is paid by the organizer, where it can be treated as a transparent and predictable cost.

 Full Self-Service and Growth Without External Capital

-Fienta is built on a self-service model — organizers can create an account, enter their event, and start selling tickets.
-This has been a powerful advantage when expanding to foreign markets, where users are drawn to the simplicity, intuitiveness, and ability to start immediately.
+Fienta is built on a self-service model: organizers can create an account, add their event, and start selling tickets right away.
+That has been a major advantage when expanding internationally, where users value simplicity, ease of use, and the ability to get started without delay.

-Fienta has grown without raising money from investors.
-In the early years, the founders lived off their savings and did everything themselves.
-The result is a platform that has grown slowly but steadily — with a strong focus on user experience and product quality.
+Fienta has grown without outside investment.
+In the early years, the founders relied on their own savings and handled everything themselves.
+The result is a platform that has expanded steadily while keeping a strong focus on user experience and product quality.

 Customer-Centric Approach and Word-of-Mouth Marketing

-The Fienta team is small but dedicated.
-Every client — large or small — receives personalized attention.
-As a result, much of Fienta’s growth has come through recommendations.
-There’s no large sales or marketing budget — every euro is accounted for, and all marketing activities are carefully thought through.
+The Fienta team is small but highly involved.
+Every client, whether large or small, receives personal attention.
+As a result, much of the company’s growth has come through recommendations rather than aggressive sales tactics.
+There is no large marketing budget behind it; resources are used carefully and deliberately.

 Global Reach Through Simplicity and Localization

-Fienta tickets have been sold in over 70 countries, including Japan, Iceland, Barbados, and the Azores.
-Often, new clients discover Fienta through Google searches or friends’ recommendations.
+Fienta tickets have been sold in more than 70 countries, including Japan, Iceland, Barbados, and the Azores.
+New clients often discover the platform through Google searches or recommendations from people who have already used it.

-International growth has been supported by the ability to sell tickets in nearly 30 languages, currencies, and using local payment methods.
-New markets are actively explored — for example, East Africa, where youthful countries like Kenya show strong potential.
+International growth has also been supported by localization: Fienta supports nearly 30 languages, multiple currencies, and local payment methods.
+The company continues to explore new markets, including East Africa, where countries such as Kenya show strong long-term potential.

 Flexible Work Structure and Strong Team Culture

-Fienta has no physical office; the entire team works from home.
-This was a conscious decision, making it easier to attract international talent in the future.
-Trust and flexibility are key: the workday can start with a workout or walk and continue in the evening if needed.
-This culture supports employee well-being and helps prevent burnout.
+Fienta has no physical office, and the entire team works remotely.
+That was a deliberate decision that also makes it easier to attract international talent in the future.
+Trust and flexibility are central to the culture: the workday can start with a workout or a walk and continue later in the evening if needed.
+This approach supports well-being and helps reduce burnout.

 Technological and Cultural Challenges

 Operating in international markets requires sensitivity to cultural differences.
-In some countries, for example, people prefer phone communication.
-Fienta adapts its platform accordingly.
-Constant attention is also required for issues like payment fraud, technical scalability, and localization.
+In some countries, for example, people prefer phone calls over email.
+Fienta adapts accordingly.
+The team must also stay focused on payment fraud, technical scalability, and localization as the platform grows.

 Slow Development, Fast Growth

-Fienta’s strategy has been consciously one of "slow development."
-The focus has always been on what the customer actually needs, rather than what is trendy.
-Careful prioritization and continuous feedback have created a product people recommend.
-Despite the deliberate pace of development, Fienta’s revenue and profit have multiplied in recent years.
+Fienta has consciously followed a strategy of "slow development."
+The focus has always been on what customers actually need rather than on trends for their own sake.
+Careful prioritization and constant feedback have helped shape a product people genuinely recommend.
+Even with that deliberate pace, Fienta’s revenue and profit have multiplied in recent years.

 Vision: Fee-Free Ticketing and the #2 Choice in Europe

-Fienta aims to make the ticketing world fairer — eliminating extra fees and setting transparency as the standard.
-The long-term vision is to become the second most popular choice in Europe after Eventbrite.
-At the same time, Fienta intends to preserve its current work style, team spirit, and personal approach.
+Fienta aims to make ticketing fairer by removing extra fees for buyers and treating transparency as the standard.
+Its long-term vision is to become the second most popular ticketing choice in Europe after Eventbrite.
+At the same time, the company wants to preserve the work style, team spirit, and personal approach that helped it grow.

-The interview is in Estonian and aired on Äripäev’s 'Fast and Furious' radio show
+The original interview is in Estonian and aired on Äripäev’s 'Fast and Furious' radio show